wp-plugins/links-page/readme.txt

 2. Plugin output

 == Changelog ==

+= 1.0.3 =
+* Updated just to show it's compatible with Wordpress 3.

 = 1.0.2 =
 * Readme fie cleanup so that <code>&lt;!--links-page--&gt;</code> actually shows up on the Wordpress.org plugin site.